 - Totally Radical: A Grand Blues!
 Channel quest has the Lowain and bros. teach her how to speak in this manner.
 When the female adults came in after an hour, Katalina is confused and Vira is not amused.

 - Tragic Keepsake: The feather she receives from Lucifer becomes this post his death in Paradise Lost.
+She still has it by and beyond the events "000".

 - Vacuum Mouth: Her Big Eater and "quick-eater" tendencies are exaggerated in the Grand Blues! comics, where she practically becomes a human vacuum when it comes to food.